 The Landsat series of satellites, beginning in 1972, is the United States' oldest land-surface observation system.
 Landsat images have been used to study a wide range of processes, such as urban sprawl, deforestation, agricultural land-use trends, glaciation and volcanic activity.
-The latest in the series, Landsat 7, launched in April 1999, continues to provide essential land-surface data to the scientific community.
-The Landsat 7 system is collecting and archiving an unprecedented quantity of high-quality multispectral data each day.
-These new data are providing a high-resolution view of both seasonal and interannual changes in the terrestrial environment.
+The latest in the series, Landsat 8, launched in February 2013.
+Formerly known as the Landsat Data Continuity Mission, Landsat 8 is NASA's eighth satellite in the Landsat series and continues the Landsat program's critical role in monitoring, understanding and managing the resources needed for human sustainment such as food, water and forests.
+Landsat 8 joined the Landsat 7 satellite in orbit and produces stunning pictures of Earth's surface along with a wealth of essential land surface data to the scientific community.

 The launch of the Advanced Very High Resolution Radiometer on TIROS-N in 1978, and on subsequent NOAA operational satellites, permitted the global mapping of sea surface temperature and vegetation.
-The launch of the Coastal Zone Color Scanner on Nimbus-7, also in 1978, made mapping of oceanic chlorophyll and phytoplankton possible.
-The first step of photosynthesis both on land and in the oceans is the absorption of the sun's energy by the chlorophyll in leaves and phytoplankton.
+The launch of the Coastal Zone Color Scanner on Nimbus-7. also in 1978, made mapping of oceanic chlorophyll and phytoplankton possible.
+The first step of photosynthesis both on land and in the ocean is the absorption of the sun's energy by the chlorophyll in leaves and phytoplankton.
 Scientists can measure the absorption of the sun's energy from space with satellites and consequently estimate the rates of carbon dioxide uptake by photosynthesis.
 Scientists at NASA's Goddard Space Flight Center produced the "First Picture of the Global Biosphere" using images from 15,000 orbits of the NOAA-7/AVHRR (for estimating land chlorophyll) and 66,000 images from the Nimbus-7/CZCS (for estimating oceanic phytoplankton chlorophyll, referred to as "ocean color").

 The first global image of Earth's biosphere was created by NASA scientists using ocean data from the Coastal Zone Color Scanner and land data from the Advanced Very High Resolution Radiometer.
 Altogether, the data took almost eight years to compile.
-Current satellite instruments like the Seaviewing Wide Field-of-view Sensor and the Moderate Resolution Imaging Spectroradiometer and can produce images like this roughly once a week.
+Current satellite instruments like the Sea-viewing Wide Field-of-view Sensor and the Moderate Resolution Imaging Spectroradiometer can produce images like this roughly once a week.

-Launched in August 1997 as a successor to the Coastal Zone Color Scanner, the Sea-viewing Wide Field-of-view Sensor instrument onboard the OrbView-2 satellite acquires ocean color data to study the role of the oceans in the global carbon cycle, fluxes of trace gases at the air-sea interface and ocean primary productivity (rate of carbon fixation from the atmosphere).
+Launched in August 1997 as a successor to the Coastal Zone Color Scanner, the Sea-viewing Wide Field-of-view Sensor instrument onboard the OrbView-2 satellite acquires ocean color data to study the role of the ocean in the global carbon cycle, fluxes of trace gases at the air-sea interface and ocean primary productivity (rate of carbon fixation from the atmosphere).
 As was learned from the Coastal Zone Color Scanner, subtle changes in ocean color signify various types and quantities of marine phytoplankton.
 Ocean color data from the Sea-viewing Wide Field-of-view Sensor are helping scientists identify ocean "hot spots" of biological activity, measure global phytoplankton biomass and estimate the rate of oceanic carbon uptake.
 This information will yield a better understanding of the sources and sinks of the carbon cycle and the processes that shape global climate and environmental change.

-Synthetic aperture radars on European, Japanese and Canadian satellites, as well as NASA's Space Shuttle, monitor deforestation and surface hydrological states and processes.
+Synthetic aperture radars on European, Japanese and Canadian satellites monitor deforestation and surface hydrological states and processes, as did such radars on NASA's space shuttle.
 The ability of synthetic aperture radars to penetrate cloud cover and dense plant canopies make them particularly valuable in rainforest and high-latitude boreal forest studies.